spegoraro/org-alert/README.md

 (require 'org-alert)
 ```

 ## Configuration

 ### Notification styles

 org-alert uses the excellent
 [alert](https://github.com/jwiegley/alert) package from John Wiegley
 to present its alerts.
-This defaults to using the emacs `message`
+This defaults to using the Emacs `message`
 function for displaying notifications, to change it to something
 prettier set the `alert-default-style` variable to one of the options
 listed [here](https://github.com/jwiegley/alert#builtin-alert-styles).